argonautdev/charts/README.md

 - Add the chart generation to CI so that the right versions of charts are prepared automatically on push
 - Move the chart serving to a `release package`
+- Add `values.yaml` to each of the charts